 Therefore, if you want to be a CPA, you ought to be licensed (or certified).
 The issue is getting 21 more credits and then choosing the right state.
 If you do not have an SSN or a CPA to sign off on your experience, then your choices are ND, IL, WI.
 If you have an SSN, add VA and OH to the list.”

 If you are still not convinced, please look up the rules and regulations of your chosen state board.
-They usually have the full regulation publicly available, either online or in PDF format on their website.
+They usually have the full regulation publicly available, either online or in PDF format on their websites.
 You can also send an email to the state board to confirm.

 We cannot force anyone to comply with the regulations.
 Please understand that it is the candidate’s responsibility to find out the fact and understand the rules.

-I strongly recommend that candidates regardless of origin to go for the full license.
+Nowadays, I strongly recommend that candidates regardless of origin to go for the full license.
 If you have difficulties fulfilling the educational or experience requirements, they are ways to resolve this.
 Please check out these pages for possible solutions: